fuzziqersoftware/newserv/README.md

 To make server startup faster, newserv caches the modification times, sizes, and checksums of the files in the patch directories.
 If the patch server appears to be misbehaving, try deleting the .metadata-cache.json file in the relevant patch directory to force newserv to recompute all the checksums.
 Also, in the case when checksums are cached, newserv may not actually load the data for a patch file until it's needed by a client.
 Therefore, modifying any part of the patch tree while newserv is running can cause clients to see an inconsistent view of it.

 Patch directory contents are cached in memory.
-If you've changed any of these files, you can run `reload patches` in the interactive shell to make the changes take effect without restarting the server.
+If you've changed any of these files, you can run `reload patch-indexes` in the interactive shell to make the changes take effect without restarting the server.

 ## How to connect